ThomasLegleu/RoboND-Follow-Me/writeup.md

 ## Hyperparameters [ Tuning for Performance ]

   batch_size: number of training samples/images that get propagated through the network in a single pass.

   num_epochs: number of times the entire training dataset gets propagated through the network.

   steps_per_epoch: number of batches of training images that go through the network in 1 epoch.
-We 			       		have provided you with a default value.
-One recommended value to try would be based on the total number of images in training dataset divided by the batch_size.

   validation_steps: number of batches of validation images that go through the network in 1 epoch.
-This is similar  to 			steps_per_epoch, except validation_steps is for the validation dataset.

   workers: maximum number of processes to spin up.
-This can affect your training speed and is dependent on your hardware.